Dr Grace Shephard

 - GPlates software

-Also interested in science communication and data visualization:
+Also interested in science communication, data visualization, and EDI initiatives:

 - Use of scientific colours (#UseBatlow)